gtbjj/gtbjj.github.io/_posts/2016-04-05-C-Execution-Error.md

 ---

-Recently after restoring my system I've been getting some funky erorrs with AUR and Ruby Gems.
-At first, I thought the issue was specific to the repspective programs.  (e.g. the ones being compiled by ABS and the gem in question).
+Recently after restoring my system I've been getting some funky erorrs when compiling / installing AUR packages and Ruby Gems.
+At first I thought the issue was specific to the repspective programs.  (e.g. the ones being compiled by ABS and the gem in question).